Now in open beta - free for 14 days, no credit card required.Download now ›

 Waalaxy is a Chrome extension that automates LinkedIn connection requests, follow-up messages, and multi-step sequences.
 It also includes email outreach on the Business plan, so you can run a sequence that opens with LinkedIn and falls back to email if there's no reply.

 The extension works by injecting code into your active browser session and simulating user interactions.
-Because it uses your real session cookies, it's less risky than proxy-based tools like HeyReach, which route traffic through third-party IP addresses.
+Because it uses your real session cookies, it's less risky than cloud-based tools like HeyReach.
 But "less risky than HeyReach" is a low bar after what happened to HeyReach in early 2026.

-LinkedIn monitors more than IP addresses.
-They track usage patterns — connection request velocity, message timing, the ratio of browsing activity to outreach actions, and behavioral consistency across sessions.
+LinkedIn monitors usage patterns — connection request velocity, message timing, the ratio of browsing activity to outreach actions, and behavioral consistency across sessions.
 Extensions create patterns that are structurally different from how humans actually use LinkedIn.

 Waalaxy has added safety features to address this — randomized delays, daily caps, activity simulation.
 Those help.
 The fundamental problem is that extension architecture has a ceiling on how human it can look, and LinkedIn's detection has gotten more sophisticated since 2024.